Cyrilvallez/Image-manipulation-detection/README.md

 # Usage

 This library was created to benchmark all these different methods.
-The easiest way for this is to choose a dataset, randomly split it in 2 parts (experimental and control groups), and sample a given number of images in both groups on which you can perform artificial attacks defined is `generator/generate_attacks.py`.
+The easiest way for this is to choose a dataset, randomly split it in 2 parts (experimental and control groups), and sample a given number of images in both groups on which you can perform artificial attacks defined in `generator/generate_attacks.py`.
 The scripts `create_groups.py` and `create_attacks.py` perform those tasks, and save the images with correct name format for later matching.

-Then given a database (all experimental group) of images to check for manipulations, an experimental group of images that are manipulations of some images in the database (all attacks on the images sampled from experimental group) and a control group containing images not present in the database (all attacks on the images sampled from control group), it can be declared as :
+Then given a database of images, an experimental group of images that are manipulations of some images in the database (all attacks on the images sampled from experimental group) and a control group containing images not present in the database (all attacks on the images sampled from control group), datasets can be declared in the following way :

 ```
 import hashing